nithyasubr/GettingAndCleaningData/README.md

 Files submitted
 =========================================

-- 'README.txt' : Provides explanation and details on the submitted files.
-Same as this file but better formatted
+- 'README.md' : Provides explanation and details on the submitted files.
+- 'README.txt' : The txt format of this same file
+- 'codebook.md' : Overview of the data-files
+- 'codebook.pdf' : Data dictionary for the submitted data files

 - 'Tidy_Data.txt' : The combined dataset that has only mean and std variables (Step-2)